 Over recent years, we have broadened our product portfolio to produce and market ethanol, biodiesel and glycerin.

 In 2019 we participated in the financing of Motif FoodWorks, a Ginkgo Bioworks food ingredients venture that will develop and offer innovative alternative proteins and other sustainable ingredients for plant-based food developers.
 This move is part of LDC’s strategy to invest in solutions that could address consumer demand and help to feed a growing world population sustainably.

 LDC has been active in the US since 1909.
 Since then, we have opened several regional offices in major agricultural production and trading areas, building up an extensive understanding of local producer and customer needs.

 We currently have local representation in Wilton, Connecticut; Cordova, Tennessee; and Kansas City, Missouri; and operate more than 40 processing and logistic facilities across the country, including:

 - An oilseeds crushing plant in Claypool, Indiana

-- Two corn ethanol plants in Norfolk, Nebraska & Grand Junction, Iowa
+- A corn ethanol plant in Grand Junction, Iowa

 - 24 cotton warehouses in Arkansas, Arizona, California, Mississippi, Missouri, South Carolina, Tennessee and Texas, as well as two container loading facilities in West Texas